Second Syria campaign of Ali

 The Second Syria campaign of Ali refers to the abortive efforts of Ali ibn Abi Talib, the Muslim caliph and the first Shia Imam, to organize a renewed military campaign against Mu'awiya, the governor of Syria.
 Following the indecisive Battle of Siffin against Mu'awiya in 657 CE, Ali subdued the Kharijites revolt in the Battle of Nahrawan in 658, but his military coalition in Iraq collapsed afterward when the tribal chiefs withdrew their support, as they hoped for peace with Mu'awiya on beneficial terms.
 Ali henceforth could barely muster enough force to repel the frequent raiding parties dispatched by Mu'awiya to harass the civilian population loyal to Ali.
 Egypt too fell to Mu'awiya in 658, further limiting the influence of Ali outside of Iraq.
 Following the raid of Busr ibn Abi Artat in 661, however, the public outrage against Mu'awiya finally seems to have galvanized the Iraqis' support for war, and a large offensive was planned for the late winter.
-These plans were abandoned after the assassination of Ali by the Kharijite Ibn Muljam on 26 January 661, during the morning prayers.
+These plans were abandoned after the assassination of Ali by the Kharijite Abd al-Rahman ibn Muljam on 26 January 661, during the morning prayers.
 His assassination paved the way for Mu'awiya, who later founded the Umayyad Caliphate.

 Background

-The controversial policies of the third caliph Uthman resulted in a rebellion that led to his assassination in 656 CE.
-Ali ibn Abi Talib, the son-in-law and cousin of the Islamic prophet Muhammad, was subsequently elected caliph by the Medinans and the dissidents present there.
-There he received a nearly unanimous pledge of allegiance, gathering various underprivileged groups around himself.
-His broad coalition consisted of the Medinan Muslims, known as the Ansar, the Iraqi qurra (lit.
-'Quran readers'), who were the earlyc settlers of Iraq, and finally the late-comers to Iraq, who were led by their influential tribal elite.
-In contrast, Ali found limited support among the powerful Quraysh tribe, some of whom aspired to the title of caliph.
-Among the Quraysh, the caliphate of Ali was soon challenged by Aisha, a widow of Muhammad, and two of his companions, namely, Talha ibn Ubayd Allah and Zubayr ibn al-Awwam.
-Uthman's cousin Mu'awiya also denounced the accession of Ali when he was dismissed from his post as the governor of Syria.
-He now demanded retribution against Uthman's killers.